Irkka/dml/rules/components/card/class/event/index.md

 * Carnival of Coin – Character
 * Grand Opening – Guild

-## 🂫 🃛 🂻 🃋 🂭 🃝 🂽 🃍 🃟 🃏 Carnival of Coin
+## 🂫🃛🂻🃋🂭🃝🂽🃍🃟🃏 Carnival of Coin

 ### Player Effect

 Each Player has an extra Action during their Turn's Market Phase.

-# 🂪,🃚,🂺,🃊 The Grand Opening
+## 🂪🃚🂺🃊 Grand Opening

-The Grand Opening is equivalent to Carnival of Coin with an additional Player Effect.
+The Grand Opening is equivalent to Carnival of Coin except with an additional Player Effect.

+### Player Effect

+Each Player has an extra Action during their Turn's Market Phase.

 Players may declare Acquisition Attempts on the Event card itself.
 If a Player acquires the Guild, the rest of the Round proceeds as if it would be a regular Carnival of Coin.